root@hack3rs:/srv/www$ curl -i /504/

 HTTP 504 Gateway Timeout

-The request path reached a gateway, but the upstream service took too long to respond within timeout limits.
+The request got through the edge layer but the upstream service did not respond within the timeout window.

 likely-causes.lst

-- $Upstream service is slow due to load or long-running queries.
+- $Upstream service slow due to load, a long-running query, or lock contention.

-- $Network latency or packet loss between proxy and backend.
+- $Network latency or packet loss between the proxy and backend.

-- $Timeouts are shorter than normal response time under peak load.
+- $Gateway timeout is shorter than normal backend response time under peak load.

 recovery-steps.md

-- Review timeout values on CDN, proxy, and app server layers.
+- Compare timeout values at the CDN, reverse proxy, and application server layers.

-- Scale workers/capacity and monitor queue depth during incidents.
+- Scale backend workers and monitor queue depth during the incident.

 quick-actions.sh